-Level 2 charging requires a charging station using a 240V connection and depending on the amprage dedicated to the charger can recharge at a rate of 22 to 35 miles per hour.
-A level two charger is what you would want installed in your home to allow for overnight charging to take place.
+Level 2 charging requires a charging station using a 240V connection and, depending on the amperage dedicated to the charger, can recharge at a rate of 22 to 35 miles per hour.
+For efficient overnight charging at home, a level two charger is ideal.
 You can also find level 2 chargers at hotels, stores, offices, and parking lots.

 DC Fast Charging Times

-DC fast charging is the quickest form of charging and can charge at 50 to 90 miles in 30 minutes.
-Faster DC chargers like the Teslas Superchargers can charge at a rate of 200 miles in 15 minutes*.
-Charging rates depend on the amount of power a charging station can handle and your electric vehicle’s power acceptance rates.
-DC Fast chargers are only commercially available due to their cost and the power required to operate.
+DC fast charging is the quickest form and can charge at 50 to 90 miles in 30 minutes.
+Faster DC chargers like the Teslas Superchargers can charge at 200 miles in 15 minutes*.
+Charging rates depend on how much power a charging station can handle and your electric vehicle’s power acceptance rates.
+DC Fast chargers are only commercially available due to their cost and the power required.